Disclosures by Business Entities about Government Assistance

 The objective of this project is develop disclosure requirements about government assistance that improves the content, quality and comparability of financial information and financial statements and that is responsive to the emerging issues in the changing financial and economic environment in which reporting entities operate.

-The staff is currently performing additional research and outreach about what disclosures may provide decision-useful information about the accounting for government assistance.
-The staff plans to discuss topics including the scope of the project with the Board at a future meeting.
+The staff will perform additional research and outreach on a principle that will be used to describe the scope of the disclosures.
+The staff plans to continue discussions regarding the scope of the project with the Board at a future meeting.

 *Board/Other Public Meeting Dates